Mercy201/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al command to Display current directory contents, including hidden files ls -lna command that Display current directory contents in long format, with user and group IDs displayed numerically and hidden files mkdir /tmp/my_first_directory command to creates a directory named my_first_directory in the /tmp/ directory
+ls -al command to Display current directory contents, including hidden files ls -lna command that Display current directory contents in long format, with user and group IDs displayed numerically and hidden files mkdir /tmp/my_first_directory command to creates a directory named my_first_directory in the /tmp/ directory mv /tmp/betty /tmp/my_first_directory command to Move the file betty from /tmp/ to /tmp/my_first_directory